-I’m a gamer, so I like to goals.
-I like special missions and secret objectives.
-So here’s my special mission for this talk: I’m to try to increase the life span of every single in this room by seven and a half minutes.
-Literally, you will live and a half minutes longer than you would have otherwise, just because watched this talk.
+I’m gamer, so I like to have goals.
+I like special missions and objectives.
+So here’s my special mission for this talk: I’m going to try to the life span of every single person in this room seven and a half minutes.
+Literally, you will live seven and a half minutes longer than would have otherwise, just because you watched this talk.

 Some of you are looking a little skeptical.
 That’s okay, because check it out — I math to prove that it is possible.
 It won’t much sense now.
-I’ll explain it all later, just pay to the number at the bottom: +7.68245837 minutes.
-That be my gift to you if I’m successful in mission.
+I’ll explain it all later, just pay attention to number at the bottom: +7.68245837 minutes.
+That will be my to you if I’m successful in my mission.

-Now, you have a secret mission too.
-Your mission to figure out how you want to spend your extra seven and a minutes.
-And I think you should do something unusual them, because these are bonus minutes.
-You weren’t going have them anyway.
+Now, you a secret mission too.
+Your mission is to figure how you want to spend your extra seven and half minutes.
+And I think you should do something with them, because these are bonus minutes.
+You weren’t going to have them anyway.

-Now, because I’m a game designer, you might be thinking to yourself, know what she wants us to do with those minutes, she wants us to spend them playing games. this is a totally reasonable assumption, given that I have made a habit of encouraging people to spend more time playing games. example, in my first TED Talk, I did propose that should spend 21 billion hours a week, as a planet, video games.
+Now, because I’m game designer, you might be thinking to yourself, I know she wants us to do with those minutes, she wants us to spend them playing games.
+Now is a totally reasonable assumption, given that I have made quite a habit encouraging people to spend more time playing games.
+For example, in first TED Talk, I did propose that we should 21 billion hours a week, as a planet, playing video games.

-Now, 21 billion hours, it’s a lot of time.
-It’s so time, in fact, that the number one unsolicited comment that I have heard from people all over the since I gave that talk, is this: Jane, games are great all, but on your deathbed, are you really going to wish you spent more time playing Birds?
+Now, 21 billion hours, it’s lot of time.
+It’s so much time, in fact, that number one unsolicited comment that I have heard from all over the world since I gave that talk, this: Jane, games are great and all, but on your deathbed, are you going to wish you spent more time playing Angry Birds?

 (Laughter)

-This idea is so pervasive — that games a waste of time that we will come to regret — that I hear it literally everywhere go.
-For example, true story: Just a few weeks ago, this cab driver, finding out that a friend and I were in town a game developers’ conference, turned around and said — I quote — “I hate games.
+This idea is so pervasive — that are a waste of time that we will come regret — that I hear it literally everywhere I go.
+For example, true story: Just a weeks ago, this cab driver, upon finding out that friend and I were in town for a game developers’ conference, turned around and — and I quote — “I hate games.
 Waste of life.
-Imagine to the end of your life and regretting all that time.”
+Imagine getting to the end your life and regretting all that time.”

-Now, I want to this problem seriously.
-I want games to be a force good in the world.
-I don’t want gamers to regret the time spent playing, time that I encouraged them to spend.
-So have been thinking about this question a lot lately.
-When we’re on our deathbeds, we regret the time we spent playing games?
+Now, I want to take this problem seriously. want games to be a force for good in the world.
+I don’t want gamers to regret the they spent playing, time that I encouraged them to spend.
+So I have thinking about this question a lot lately.
+When we’re on our deathbeds, will regret the time we spent playing games?

-Now, may surprise you, but it turns out there is some scientific research on this question.
+Now, this may you, but it turns out there is actually some research on this question.
 It’s true.
-Hospice workers, the people take care of us at the end of our lives, issued a report on the most frequently expressed regrets that say when they are literally on their deathbeds.
-And that’s what I want to with you today — the top five regrets of the dying.
+Hospice workers, the who take care of us at the end of our lives, recently issued a report the most frequently expressed regrets that people say when they literally on their deathbeds.
+And that’s what I want to share with you today — the top five of the dying.

-Number one: wish I hadn’t worked so hard.
-Number two: I wish had stayed in touch with my friends.
-Number three: wish I had let myself be happier.
-Number four: wish I’d had the courage to express my true self.
-And five: I wish I’d lived a life true to my dreams, instead of what others expected me.
+Number one: I wish I hadn’t worked hard.
+Number two: I wish I had stayed in touch my friends.
+Number three: I wish I had let be happier.
+Number four: I wish I’d had the courage express my true self.
+And number five: I wish I’d lived life true to my dreams, instead of what others expected me.

-Now, as far as I know, no one ever told of the hospice workers, “I wish I’d spent more time playing games,” but when I hear these top five regrets of the dying, I can’t but hear five deep human cravings that games actually us fulfill.
+Now, as far as I know, no one ever one of the hospice workers, “I wish I’d spent more time playing video games,” but I hear these top five regrets of the dying, I can’t help hear five deep human cravings that games actually help fulfill.

 For example, I wish I hadn’t worked so hard.
-For many people, means, I wish I’d spent more time with my family, with my kids when were growing up.
-Well, we know that playing games together has family benefits.
-A recent study from Brigham Young University School of Family Life reported parents who spend more time playing video games with their kids have much real-life relationships with them.
+For people, this means, I wish I’d spent more time with my family, with my kids they were growing up.
+Well, we know that playing games together tremendous family benefits.
+A recent study from Brigham Young School of Family Life reported that parents who spend more time video games with their kids have much stronger real-life relationships them.

-“I wish I’d stayed in with my friends.”
-Hundreds of millions of people use games like FarmVille or Words With Friends to stay daily contact with real-life friends and family.
-A recent from the University of Michigan showed that these games are powerful relationship-management tools.
-They help us stay connected with people in our social network that we would grow distant from, if we weren’t playing games together.
+“I wish I’d stayed in touch with my friends.”
+Hundreds millions of people use social games like FarmVille or Words Friends to stay in daily contact with real-life friends and family.
+A recent from the University of Michigan showed that these games incredibly powerful relationship-management tools.
+They help us stay connected with in our social network that we would otherwise grow from, if we weren’t playing games together.

 “I wish I’d let be happier.”
-Well, here I can’t help but think of the groundbreaking trials recently conducted at East Carolina University that showed that online games can pharmaceuticals for treating clinical anxiety and depression.
-Just 30 minutes of online game play a was enough to create dramatic boosts in mood and long-term increases happiness.
+Well, here I can’t help but think of the groundbreaking clinical recently conducted at East Carolina University that showed that online can outperform pharmaceuticals for treating clinical anxiety and depression.
+30 minutes of online game play a day was to create dramatic boosts in mood and long-term increases happiness.

-“I wish I’d had the courage to express my true self.”
-Well, avatars a way to express our true selves, our most heroic, idealized of who we might become.
-You can see that this alter ego portrait by Robbie Cooper of a gamer with his avatar.
-Stanford University has been doing research for five years now to document how a game with an idealized avatar changes how we think and act in real life, making more courageous, more ambitious, more committed to our goals.
+“I wish I’d had the courage to express my self.”
+Well, avatars are a way to express our true selves, most heroic, idealized version of who we might become.
+You can that in this alter ego portrait by Robbie Cooper of a with his avatar.
+And Stanford University has been doing research five years now to document how playing a game with an idealized changes how we think and act in real life, making us more courageous, ambitious, more committed to our goals.

-“I wish I’d led life true to my dreams, and not what others expected of me.” games doing this yet?
-I’m not sure, so I’ve a Super Mario question mark.
-We’re going to come to this one.
+“I wish I’d led a life to my dreams, and not what others expected of me.”
+Are games doing yet?
+I’m not sure, so I’ve left a Super Mario mark.
+We’re going to come back to this one.

-But in the meantime, perhaps you’re wondering, who is this game designer to be to us about deathbed regrets?
-And it’s true, I’ve never in a hospice, I’ve never been on my deathbed.
-But recently I did spend months in bed, wanting to die.
+But in meantime, perhaps you’re wondering, who is this game designer to be talking to us about regrets?
+And it’s true, I’ve never worked in a hospice, I’ve never on my deathbed.
+But recently I did spend three months bed, wanting to die.
 Really wanting to die.

-Now me tell you that story.
-It started two years ago, when hit my head and got a concussion.
-The concussion didn’t properly, and after 30 days, I was left with symptoms like headaches, nausea, vertigo, memory loss, mental fog.
-My doctor told that in order to heal my brain, I had to it.
-So I had to avoid everything that triggered my symptoms. me that meant no reading, no writing, no video games, work or email, no running, no alcohol, no caffeine. other words — and I think you see where this is going — no reason live.
+Now let me tell you that story.
+It started two ago, when I hit my head and got a concussion.
+The didn’t heal properly, and after 30 days, I was left with like nonstop headaches, nausea, vertigo, memory loss, mental fog.
+My doctor me that in order to heal my brain, I had to rest it.
+So I to avoid everything that triggered my symptoms.
+For me that meant no reading, no writing, no games, no work or email, no running, no alcohol, no caffeine.
+In other words — I think you see where this is going — no reason to live.

 (Laughter)

-Of course it’s meant to be funny, but in all seriousness, ideation is quite common with traumatic brain injuries.
-It happens one in three, and it happened to me.
-My brain telling me, “Jane, you want to die.”
+Of course it’s to be funny, but in all seriousness, suicidal ideation is quite common with traumatic brain injuries. happens to one in three, and it happened to me.
+My brain started me, “Jane, you want to die.”
 It said, “You’re never going to get better.” said, “The pain will never end.”

-And these voices so persistent and so persuasive that I started to legitimately fear for my life, which is the that I said to myself after 34 days — and I will never forget moment — I said, “I am either going to kill myself I’m going to turn this into a game.”
+And these voices became so persistent and so that I started to legitimately fear for my life, is the time that I said to myself after 34 — and I will never forget this moment — I said, “I am either going kill myself or I’m going to turn this into a game.”

-Now, why a game?
-I knew from the psychology of games for more than a decade that when we play a — and this is in the scientific literature — tackle tough challenges with more creativity, more determination, more optimism, we’re more likely to reach out to others for help.
-I wanted bring these gamer traits to my real-life challenge, so created a role-playing recovery game called Jane the Concussion Slayer.
+Now, why game?
+I knew from researching the psychology of games more than a decade that when we play a game — this is in the scientific literature — we tackle tough with more creativity, more determination, more optimism, and we’re likely to reach out to others for help.
+I wanted to bring these traits to my real-life challenge, so I created a role-playing game called Jane the Concussion Slayer.

-Now this became new secret identity, and the first thing I did a slayer was call my twin sister — I an identical twin sister named Kelly — and tell her, “I’m playing a game to heal my brain, and I you to play with me.”
-This was an easier way to ask help.
+Now this became my new identity, and the first thing I did as a slayer call my twin sister — I have an identical sister named Kelly — and tell her, “I’m playing a game to heal my brain, I want you to play with me.”
+This was easier way to ask for help.

-She became my first ally in the game, my husband Kiyash joined next, together we identified and battled the bad guys.
-Now this was anything that could my symptoms and therefore slow down the healing process, like bright lights and crowded spaces.
-We also collected and power-ups.
-This was anything I could do on even my day to feel just a little bit good, just a little bit productive.
-Things like cuddling dog for 10 minutes, or getting out of bed walking around the block just once.
+She became my first ally in game, my husband Kiyash joined next, and together we identified battled the bad guys.
+Now this was anything that trigger my symptoms and therefore slow down the healing process, things like bright lights and crowded spaces.
+We also and activated power-ups.
+This was anything I could do on even my worst day feel just a little bit good, just a little productive.
+Things like cuddling my dog for 10 minutes, or getting of bed and walking around the block just once.

-Now the game was simple: Adopt a secret identity, recruit your allies, battle the bad guys, activate the power-ups.
-But with a game so simple, within just a couple days starting to play, that fog of depression and anxiety away.
-It just vanished.
+Now the game was that simple: a secret identity, recruit your allies, battle the bad guys, activate the power-ups. even with a game so simple, within just a couple of starting to play, that fog of depression and anxiety went away. just vanished.
 It felt like a miracle.
 Now it wasn’t miracle cure for the headaches or the cognitive symptoms.
-That lasted more than a year, and it was the hardest of my life by far.
-But even when I still had symptoms, even while I was still in pain, I stopped suffering.
+That lasted for more a year, and it was the hardest year of my life far.
+But even when I still had the symptoms, even I was still in pain, I stopped suffering.

-Now what happened next with the game me.
-I put up some blog posts and videos online, explaining how play.
-But not everybody has a concussion, obviously, not wants to be “the slayer,” so I renamed the game SuperBetter.
+Now what happened next with the surprised me.
+I put up some blog posts and videos online, how to play.
+But not everybody has a concussion, obviously, not everyone to be “the slayer,” so I renamed the game SuperBetter.

-And soon, I started from people all over the world who were adopting their own secret identity, their own allies, and they were getting “super better,” facing challenges like cancer chronic pain, depression and Crohn’s disease.
-Even people were playing for terminal diagnoses like ALS.
-And I could tell from their messages and videos that the game was helping them in the same ways that it me.
+And soon, I started hearing from people all the world who were adopting their own secret identity, recruiting own allies, and they were getting “super better,” facing challenges like and chronic pain, depression and Crohn’s disease.
+Even people were playing it terminal diagnoses like ALS.
+And I could tell from their messages their videos that the game was helping them in the same that it helped me.
 They talked about feeling stronger and braver.
-They about feeling better understood by their friends and family.
-And they even talked feeling happier, even though they were in pain, even though they were the toughest challenge of their lives.
+They talked about better understood by their friends and family.
+And they even talked feeling happier, even though they were in pain, even though were tackling the toughest challenge of their lives.

 Now at the time, I’m thinking myself, what is going on here?
-I mean, how could a so trivial intervene so powerfully in such serious, and in some cases life-and-death, circumstances? mean, if it hadn’t worked for me, there’s no way I would have believed was possible.
+I mean, how could a game trivial intervene so powerfully in such serious, and in cases life-and-death, circumstances?
+I mean, if it hadn’t worked for me, there’s no way I have believed it was possible.
 Well, it turns out there’s some science here, too.
-Some people get and happier after a traumatic event.
-And that’s what was happening to us.
+Some get stronger and happier after a traumatic event.
+And that’s what was happening us.

-The game helping us experience what scientists call post-traumatic growth, which is something we usually hear about.
-We usually hear about post-traumatic stress disorder.
-But scientists now know that traumatic event doesn’t doom us to suffer indefinitely.
-Instead, can use it as a springboard to unleash our best and lead happier lives.
+The game was helping us experience what scientists call post-traumatic growth, which not something we usually hear about.
+We usually hear post-traumatic stress disorder.
+But scientists now know that a traumatic event doesn’t doom to suffer indefinitely.
+Instead, we can use it as springboard to unleash our best qualities and lead happier lives.

-Here are the top five things that people with post-traumatic growth say: “My priorities changed.”
-“I’m not afraid to do what makes me happy.”
+Here the top five things that people with post-traumatic growth say: “My priorities have changed.”
+“I’m not afraid to what makes me happy.”
 “I feel closer to my friends family.”
 “I understand myself better.
-I know who I really am now.”
-“I have new sense of meaning and purpose in my life.”
-“I’m better able to on my goals and dreams.”
+I know who I am now.”
+“I have a new sense of meaning purpose in my life.”
+“I’m better able to focus on my goals and dreams.”

-Now, does this sound familiar?
-It should, the top five traits of post-traumatic growth are essentially the direct of the top five regrets of the dying.
-Now this is interesting, right?
-It seems that somehow, a event can unlock our ability to lead a life with fewer regrets.
+Now, this sound familiar?
+It should, because the top five traits of post-traumatic growth are the direct opposite of the top five regrets of the dying.
+Now is interesting, right?
+It seems that somehow, a traumatic event can unlock our ability lead a life with fewer regrets.

-But how it work?
-How do you get from trauma to growth? better yet, is there a way to get all benefits of post-traumatic growth without the trauma, without having to hit your in the first place?
+But how does it work?
+How do get from trauma to growth?
+Or better yet, is there a way to get all the benefits post-traumatic growth without the trauma, without having to hit your in the first place?
 That would be good, right?

-I wanted to understand the phenomenon better, I devoured the scientific literature, and here’s what I learned.
-There are four kinds of strength, or resilience, contribute to post-traumatic growth, and there are scientifically validated activities that can do every day to build up these four kinds of resilience, and you don’t need trauma to do it.
+I to understand the phenomenon better, so I devoured the scientific literature, and here’s what learned.
+There are four kinds of strength, or resilience, that to post-traumatic growth, and there are scientifically validated activities that you can every day to build up these four kinds of resilience, you don’t need a trauma to do it.

-I could tell you what these four types of are, but I’d rather you experience them firsthand.
+I could tell you these four types of strength are, but I’d rather you experience them firsthand.
 I’d we all start building them up together right now.
 Here’s what we’re going to do.
-We’ll a quick game together.
-This is where you earn the seven a half minutes of bonus life that I promised you earlier. you have to do is successfully complete the first SuperBetter quests.
+We’ll play a game together.
+This is where you earn the seven a half minutes of bonus life that I promised earlier.
+All you have to do is successfully complete the four SuperBetter quests.
 And I feel like you can do it.
 I confidence in you.

 So, everybody ready?
-This is your quest.
+This is your first quest.
 Here we go.
-Pick one: Stand up and take steps, or make your hands into fists, raise them your head as high as you can for five seconds, go!
-All right, like the people doing both.
+Pick one: Stand up take three steps, or make your hands into fists, raise them over your head high as you can for five seconds, go!
+All right, I the people doing both.
 You are overachievers.
 Very good.

 (Laughter)

-Well done, everyone.
-That is +1 physical resilience, which means that your body can withstand more stress and heal itself faster. know from the research that the number one thing you do to boost your physical resilience is to not still.
+Well done, everyone. is worth +1 physical resilience, which means that your body can more stress and heal itself faster.
+We know from the that the number one thing you can do to boost your physical is to not sit still.
 That’s all it takes.
-Every single second that you are not sitting still, are actively improving the health of your heart, and lungs and brains.
+Every second that you are not sitting still, you are improving the health of your heart, and your lungs and brains.

-Everybody ready for your next quest? want you to snap your fingers exactly 50 times, or count backwards from 100 by seven, this: 100, 93… Go!
+Everybody for your next quest?
+I want you to snap your fingers exactly 50 times, or count from 100 by seven, like this: 100, 93… Go!

 (Snapping)